MicrosoftDocs/OData-docs/Odata-docs/odatalib/v6/write-payload.md

 OData Core library provides no implementation of these two interfaces, because it is different in different scenario.

-In this tutoria, we'll use the [InMemoryMessage.cs](https://github.com/OData/odata.net/blob/master/test/FunctionalTests/Microsoft.OData.Core.Tests/InMemoryMessage.cs).
+In this tutorial, we'll use the [InMemoryMessage.cs](https://github.com/OData/odata.net/blob/master/test/FunctionalTests/Microsoft.OData.Core.Tests/InMemoryMessage.cs).

 We'll use the model set up in the EDMLIB section.